Soracom Air for Cellular

 Connection Process

 Once your device is set up and configured, you can power it on in order to connect to a cellular network.
-In general, there are three main steps involved durng the cellular connection process:
+In general, there are three main steps involved during the cellular connection process:

 Requesting Network Registration